 The MashupJS Menu

 Most applications have some type of menu system linking the user to modules within the application.
-The MashupJS is a composite of many applications so it links the user to multiple applications via its menu system.
+The MashupJS is a composite of many applications, so it links the user to multiple applications via its menu system.

 Developers will likely develop their applications in a separate implementation of the MashupJS and copy their applications directory to the deployment MashupJS.
-For this to work the MashupJS must adopt a “drop-in” approach to adding applications.
+For this to work, the MashupJS must adopt a “drop-in” approach to adding applications.

-Using Grunt/Gulp the mashup not only combines routes between multiple applications into a single routing system but pulls and displays application menu items giving the user a unified view of corporate applications.
+Using Grunt/Gulp, the mashup not only combines routes between multiple applications into a single routing system but pulls and displays application menu items giving the user a unified view of corporate applications.

 File Structure for Drop-in Applications

-In the example below app1, app2, and mashup all have items for the mashup menu.
+In the example below, app1, app2, and mashup all have items for the mashup menu.

 MashupJS menu items are stored in a JSON file with the name “menu.json.txt”.

 NOTE: Notice the “.txt” extension of the JSON file.
-IIS is initially set up to understand HTML and TXT files but not JSON file.
-The mime can be added but for the sake of simplicity I’ve decided to use “txt”.
+IIS is initially set up to understand HTML and TXT files but not JSON files.
+The mime can be added but for the sake of simplicity I’ve decided to use “txt.”

 <staticContent>